 When your furnace won’t start, doing your own furnace repair in Omaha, Nebraska, can feel pretty overwhelming.

-If your furnace won’t turn on, won’t stay on or won’t ignite, try the troubleshooting list below before contacting an HVAC professional.
+If your furnace won’t turn on, won’t stay on or won’t ignite, try the troubleshooting list below before getting in touch with an HVAC professional.

-If it’s time for a new heating system, we also do furnace installation.
+If you need a new heating system, we also do furnace installation.

 Furnace Repair Checklist